RhetTbull/osxphotos/osxphotos/tutorial.md

 `osxphotos export /path/to/export --album "Summer Vacation"`

+In Photos, it's possible to have multiple albums with the same name.
+In this case, osxphotos would export photos from all albums matching the value passed to `--album`.
+If you wanted to export only one of the albums and this album is in a folder, the `--regex` option (short for "regular expression"), which does pattern matching, could be used with the `{folder_album}` template to match the specific album.
+For example, if you had a "Summer Vacation" album inside the folder "2018" and also one with the same name inside the folder "2019", you could export just the album "2018/Summer Vacation" using this command:

+`osxphotos export /path/to/export --regex "2018/Summer Vacation" "{folder_album}"`

+This command matches the pattern "2018/Summer Vacation" against the full folder/album path for every photo.

 There are also a number of query options to export only certain types of photos.
 For example, to export only photos taken with iPhone "Portrait Mode":

 `osxphotos export /path/to/export --portrait`